arBalasquide/media_server/README.md

 Simple media for hosting and watching your media files remotely with ease.

 Enables ES6 and creates a new workflow for building/running the server.
-New workflow:
+May need root privileges to run (sudo) New workflow:
 1. `npm install`
 2. `npm run build`